Million Dollar Listing Los Angeles: Production

 On April 30, 2020, it was announced that the twelfth season will premiere on June 16, 2020.
 The entire season 11 cast returned while the season also featured an appearance by New York broker Fredrik Eklund.

-On April 8, 2022 it was announced that there would be a fourteenth season with Fredrik Eklund, James Harris and David Parnes departing the series.
-The fourteenth season will begin airing on December 8th, 2022; featuring Flagg, Altman and Tutor.
+The thirteenth season premiered on September 2, 2021 with Fredrik Eklund joining the cast.
+On April 8, 2022, it was announced that there would be a fourteenth season with Fredrik Eklund, James Harris and David Parnes departing the series.
+The fourteenth season premiered on December 8, 2022; featuring Flagg, Altman and Tutor.
+The fifteenth season premiered on July 10, 2024.
+On October 31, 2024, both Josh and Heather Altman announced their departure from the series after 13 years.

 Realtors

 The current cast consists of Josh Flagg, Josh Altman and Tracy Tutor.
 Previously featured realtors include Carol Bird, Scotty Brown, Chase Campen, Chris Cortazzo, Madison Hildebrand, Shannon McLeod, Chad Rogers, Dia Schuldenfrei, Ray Schuldenfrei, Lydia Simon, James Harris, David Parnes and Fredrik Eklund.